 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Maple Hill is worth considering.

-The education level of Maple Hill citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.23% of adults 25 and older in Maple Hill have a college degree.
+The percentage of adults in Maple Hill with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.45% of adults in Maple Hill have a bachelor's degree or advanced degree.

-The per capita income in Maple Hill in 2022 was $36,166, which is upper middle income relative to North Carolina and the nation.
-This equates to an annual income of $144,664 for a family of four.
+The per capita income in Maple Hill in 2022 was $34,423, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $137,692 for a family of four.
 However, Maple Hill contains both very wealthy and poor people as well.

 The most common language spoken in Maple Hill is English.
 Other important languages spoken here include Italian and Polish.